 Sitting for prolonged periods of time at work is a major risk factor for causing low back pain and neck pain.
-(1, 2) When you sit for long periods of time you put your spine into a forward flexed position (hunched over).
-This forward posture puts stress on different parts of your spine like the muscles, ligaments, discs (cushions between the spinal bones), and nerves.
-The repeated and prolonged stress on the ligaments, muscles, and discs causes small tears in them.
-Your body has the innate ability to heal itself like a cut on your skin and heals the tears with scar tissue.
-Scar tissue isn’t as flexible or as strong as original tissue and is also more pain sensitive.
-The scar tissue just keeps building up layer upon layer the more often we sit for prolonged periods of time.
+(1, 2) To explain this, sitting for long periods of time puts your spine into a stressful hunched over position.
+This prolonged stress on the spine ligaments, muscles, and discs causes small tears in them.
+Although your body heals these small tears with scar tissue, scar tissue isn’t as flexible or as strong as original tissue.
+As well, scar tissue is more pain sensitive.
+So this scar tissue just keeps building up layer upon layer the more we sit.
 This stiffens your spine up, creates more damage in your spine (disc degeneration and arthritis), and makes it more pain sensitive.

 - Strengthens your core and postural muscles